Washington set to deliver $2.2 trillion virus rescue bill

-WASHINGTON (AP) — With rare bipartisanship and speed, Washington is about to deliver massive, unprecedented legislation to speed help to individuals and businesses as the coronavirus pandemic takes a devastating toll on the U.S. economy and health care system.
+WASHINGTON, DC (AP) - With rare bipartisanship and speed, Washington is about to deliver massive, unprecedented legislation to speed help to people and businesses as the coronavirus pandemic takes a devastating toll on the U.S. economy and health care system.

-The House is set to pass the sprawling, $2.2 trillion measure Friday morning after an extraordinary 96-0 Senate vote late Wednesday.
+The House is set to pass the sprawling $2.2 trillion measure on Friday morning after an extraordinary 96-0 Senate vote late Wednesday.
 President Donald Trump marveled at the unanimity Thursday and is eager to sign the package into law.

 The relief can hardly come soon enough.
-Federal Reserve Chairman Jerome Powell said Thursday the economy “may well be in recession” already and the government reported a shocking 3.3 million burst of weekly jobless claims, more than four times the previous record.
-The U.S. death toll has surpassed 1,000 from the virus.
+Federal Reserve Chairman Jerome Powell said Thursday the economy “may well be in recession” already, and the government reported a shocking 3.3 million burst of weekly jobless claims, more than four times the previous record.
+The U.S. death toll has surpassed 1,200 from the virus.

 “There’s so many things we didn’t get in ... that we need to,” Pelosi told reporters Thursday.